cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 Details on the `Properties` sheet can be found [here](../../terminology/rules.md#properties-sheet).

 In each row of the `Properties` sheet, Jon will define a statement.
 For example, the first row says that a `WindTurbine` has a `name`.
 In addition, Jon can add a `description`, i.e., a human-readable explanation of what a particular property means.
 The three next columns help the information architect, David, to understand how to model the data.
 First, we have the
 `Value Type` column, which specify what type of data this statement is about.
 Is this a number, an on/off value, text, or something else?
 In this case, the `name`, `location`, and `manufacturer` are all strings, meaning they are expected to be text.
 The `Min Count` and `Max Count` columns specify how many data points are expected for each of these properties.
 In the first row, we see that a `WindTurbine` is expected to have exactly one `name`.
-Sames goes for the `location` and `manufacturer`.
+Same goes for the `location` and `manufacturer`.
 However, for `lifeExpectancy`, we see that it is optional, as the `Min Count` is 0.
 Also, `lifeExpectancy` is an integer, as it is expected to be a whole number.

 <a id="value-type-anchor"></a>
 !!! warning annotate "Value Types"
     The `Value Type` column is used to specify the type of the value that the property can hold.
 It takes either XSD type (`float`, `boolean`, `string`, etc) extended with additional types (`timeseries`, `file`, `sequence` and `json`) or a class defined in the `Classes` sheet (complex types).

 In the similar fashion, Jon defines the properties for `WindFarm`, `Substation` and `ExportCable` in the `Properties` sheet.

 In addition to the `Properties` sheet, `neat` also requires `Metadata` sheet as well.
 <a id="domain-expert-metadata-anchor"></a>
 In case of domain expert the `Metadata` sheet only requires `role` and `creator` to be set, where `role` represent the role a person has in modeling of the enterprise data model and `creator` is the name of the person from whom we are acquiring knowledge to create the model.
 For Jon the `Metadata` sheet looks as follows:

 |         |               |